browserup/docs/en/load/why-browserup.md

 BrowserUp uses your code, libraries, page objects, binaries, and PostMan definitions for load tests.
 Why maintain two implementations of "how to talk to your app" when you can maintain one?

+#### Don't Repeat Yourself!

-_Don't Repeat Yourself!_ We use the cloud to "scale the thing that makes the requests."
+BrowserUp uses the cloud to "scale the thing that makes the requests."
 With traditional load testing, you scale a script that makes requests that are _kinda_ like the real ones, or at least _kinda_ like how the real thing worked at the moment you hard-code it.

 Those tools force you to maintain a second implementation of your request-logic for API's, or page-walking logic for UI tests within their language, UI or IDE.

-Our approach uses assets you _already have_, so you can test earlier in the release cycle and shift *your load testing left*.
+BrowserUp uses assets you _already have_, so you can test earlier in the release cycle and shift *your load testing left*.

 * BrowserUp stays out of your way--work in your repo, in your IDE, in your language of choice